The campus’s 2023 Grad Slam finalists are (listed alphabetically by last name):

 Advisor: Professor Rudy Ortiz

-Research: Studying the effects of an exogenous thyroid hormone (thyroxine) treatment on substrate metabolism and redox biology in insulin resistant rat model of metabolic syndrome.
+Research: Dora is studying the effects of an exogenous thyroid hormone (thyroxine) treatment on substrate metabolism and redox biology in insulin resistant rat model of metabolic syndrome.

 Environmental Systems